Block on Trump's Asylum Ban Upheld by Supreme Court

-Your right to videotape police is much more limited on private property because you are subject to the whims of the private property owner's rules.
+Private Space: Your right to videotape police is much more limited on private property because you are subject to the whims of the private property owner's rules.
 If the owner does not want you to record the police, he or she can order you off the property and even have you arrested for trespassing if you don't comply.

 When it comes to your actual footage, police generally cannot confiscate or demand to view your video without a warrant.
 In addition, officers cannot delete your video under any circumstances.
-But there are certain situations where the law is unsettled.